Capable but Exhausted: The Hidden Burnout of Confusing Capability with Capacity

 How to Rebuild Your Capacity

 Capacity isn’t built by doing more.
-It’s built by doing less, with intention.
+It’s built by doing less, with intention, and giving your nervous system consistent evidence that it's safe to rest.

 Try starting small:

-Where am I still trying to prove I’m capable — and what would it look like to honour my true capacity instead?
+Journal prompt: Where am I still trying to prove I'm capable, and what would it look like to honour my actual capacity instead?

 The Freedom That Comes With Letting Go